What are the requirements for joining Zandalari Empire?

 The only exception to this are ex-Darkspears or jungle trolls who are knowledgeable enough on the Horde to be able to pull off a Darkspear disguise.
 These trolls shall, in some cases, be asked to gather reagents or perform tasks on Horde territory.

 Visitors in the city Zul’Gurub is a very popular RP location, and you’ll find different guilds and roleplayers there on a daily base.
 Most use the city simply for a plot or event for a few days.
-The general rule is: Do NOT disrupt their roleplay!
+The general rule is: Do NOT disrupt any roleplay!
 This means no shouting, no running around on mounts through then, or anything else that can be disturb their session.
 Zandalari Empire is in some ways restricted when it comes to interaction with other guilds or groups.
-The downplayed amount of power and the way the city is portrayed in the guild (e.g. full of Gurubashi workers, heavily guarded gates) sometimes clashes with the expectations of others, who view the city as empty or are looking for some good combat roleplay.
-You can tell such roleplayers ZE can either ignore their roleplay and play it off as ‘phased’ or you can offer the guild to act as NPCs in case they need a few trolls for their plotline.
-If you are unsure how to interact with visitors in the city, do not hesitate to contact one of the officers or higher ranked trolls OOCly.
+The downplayed amount of power and the way the city is portrayed in the guild (e.g. full of Gurubashi workers, guarded gates) sometimes clashes with the expectations of others, who view the city as empty, as a secret base for the Legion, and so on.
+Options are to either ignore each other's roleplay, you can offer the guild to act as NPCs in case they need a few trolls for their plotline, or meet them IC.
+Always make sure there is proper (OOC) communication!